Reference prior for Bayesian estimation of seismic fragility curves: Introduction

-In this paper, we only deal with binary data within a Bayesian framework.
-The Bayesian standpoint is considered by focusing on the influence of the prior on the estimates of the fragility curves, as part of the SPRA.
-With a small data set, the choice of the prior has indeed a non-negligible influence on the posterior distribution and therefore on the estimation of any quantity of interest related to the fragility curves.
-Thus, besides the simulation-based approaches, this paper also addresses the problems of equipment for which only results of qualification tests are available, such as electrical devices (e.g. relays, etc.) or complex structures such as free-standing stacked structures, etc. So, in this work, the purpose is, as much as possible, to choose the prior by removing any subjectivity which can rightfully lead to inevitable open questions about the influence of the prior on the final results.
-By relying on the reference prior theory, which defines relevant metrics to express whether a prior can be called "objective" {\cite{Kass1996}}, we focus on the well-known Jeffreys prior, asymptotic optimum of the mutual information w.r.t. the dataset size \cite{Berger2009}.
-Of course, in this context, there remains the choice of the parametric model --~which is here the log-normal model~-- for the fragility curves.
-However, numerical experiments based on the seismic responses of simple mechanical systems --~i.e. few degrees of freedom mechanical systems~-- suggest that the choice of an appropriate IM makes it possible to reduce the potential biases between reference fragility curves --~that can be obtained by Monte-Carlo simulations~-- and their lognormal estimates (see e.g. \cite{Gauchy2021}).
+{In this paper, we will deal with limited sets of binary data and will consider the log-normal model in a Bayesian framework.
+In this sense, this paper will mainly address equipment problems for which only binary results of seismic qualification tests (e.g., tests of electrical relays, etc.) or empirical data such as presented in \cite{Straub2008} are available.
+However, the methodology developed here could perfectly be applied to simulation-based approaches as well.} The Bayesian perspective focuses on the impact of the prior on the estimations of parametric fragility curves, as part of the SPRA framework.
+With a limited data set, the impact of the choice of the prior on the posterior distribution cannot be neglected and, consequently, neither does its impact on the estimation of any key asset related to the fragility curves.
+In this study, the goal is to choose the prior while eliminating, insofar as it is possible, any subjectivity which would unavoidably lead to open questions regarding the impact of the prior on the final results.
+The reference prior theory defines relevant metrics for determining whether a prior can be called ``objective'' \cite{Kass1996}.
+This allows us to focus on the well-known Jeffreys prior, the asymptotic optimum of the ``mutual information" w.r.t. the size of the data set \cite{Berger2009}, and which will be explicitly derived for the first time in this study.
+Of course, from a subjectivity perspective, the choice of a parametric model for the fragility curve is debatable.
+However, numerical experiments based on the seismic responses of mechanical systems suggest that the choice of an appropriate IM makes it possible to reduce the potential biases between reference fragility curves (that can be obtained by massive Monte-Carlo methods) and their log-normal estimations \cite{Gauchy2021}.
+This observation is reinforced by recent studies on the impact of IMs on fragility curves \cite{Sainct2020, CIANO2020, CIANO2022}. {In this paper, we will ensure the relevance of the estimations by comparing them to the results of massive Monte-Carlo methods on academic examples.
+Although the numerical results are illustrated with the PGA, the proposed methodology is independent of the choice of the IM, and it can be implemented with any IM of interest, without additional complexity.}